-Understanding instead learning mechanically is the most important method I order to evolve.
-Repeating obsessively the ‘facts’ you have been fed, it doesn’t really help your evolution and only servers those who wants you kept at one certain level of knowledge and understanding which fits their, and not your, interests.
+Understanding instead learning mechanically is the key to evolve and develop.
+Repeating obsessively the ‘facts’ you have been fed, it does not really help your evolution and only serves those who want you kept at one certain level of knowledge and understanding which fits their, and not your, interests.

-Evolution for instance.
-We’ve been taught that evolution and Darwin’s theory is a fact, it has been proved and scientifically confirmed.
-Well, it’s not actually true.
+Let’s take the Evolution theory for instance.
+We have been taught that evolution and Darwin’s theory is a fact, it has been proved and scientifically confirmed.
+Well, it is not true.

-I made several times references to Lloyd Pye’s “Everything You Know Is Wrong”, and I’m not saying that he is absolutely right, but he made good a point.
-The proofs which supports Darwin’s theory are always presented and popularized, the ones that contradict his theory are always ignored and eventually buried, while the scientist who has reveal them becomes a target and exposed to severe attacks and attempts to being discredited.
+I made several times references to Lloyd Pye’s “Everything You Know Is Wrong”, and I am not saying that he is absolutely right, but he made good a point.
+The proofs which support Darwin’s theory are always presented and popularised, the ones that contradict his theory are always ignored and eventually buried, while the scientist who has revealed them became a target and exposed to severe attacks and attempts to being discredited.
 The accent in most of these cases is switched from ‘facts’ to ‘person’.
-Our analyse turn to be emotionally corrupt, subjective, and not rational and objective.
+Our analyses turn to be emotionally corrupt, subjective, and not rational and objective.

-Both, religion and science want us to ‘believe’ and accept their ‘facts’ without asking any questions.
-Most folks actually don’t really get the difference between ‘thinking’ and ‘believing’ and generally, most of our decisions are results of emotional choices and not rational analyses.
+Both religion and science want us to ‘believe’ and accept their ‘facts’ without asking any questions.
+Most folks do not get the difference between ‘thinking’ and ‘believing’, and generally, most of our decisions are results of emotional choices and not rational analyses.